Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```bash
 modinfo -F version nvidia
 ```
 In the output you should see the driver version number.
-If you see an error then it's still being built.
-Wait for a minute and retry running the command

-When the output is correct then you are finally done with the installation!
-Reboot your system.

 If you see "Nvidia modules failed to load" on startup, then the secure boot step was unsuccessful.